MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

     az image create  --resource-group <myResourceGroup> --name <MyImage> --source <MyVM>
     ```

-6. Create the scaleset based on the custom VM image
+6. Create the scale set based on the custom VM image

     ```azurecli
     az vmss create --resource-group <myResourceGroup> --name <myScaleSet> --image <MyImage> --admin-username <myUsername> --admin-password <myPassword> --instance-count 2 --disable-overprovision --upgrade-policy-mode manual --load-balancer '""'
     ```

-7. Verify that both VMs created in the scaleset come online, have different names, and reach the Succeeded state
+7. Verify that both VMs created in the scale set come online, have different names, and reach the Succeeded state

 You are now ready to create an agent pool using this scale set.